yonahadev/JSON-Utilities/README.md

 # JSON-Utilities
-Script used to collate JSON files into a singular json files and read an item at an index This doesn't work if an object already has an ID
+**Script used to collate JSON files into a singular JSON file and read an item at a certain index**
+*This doesn't work if the objects you are collating have duplicated IDs*